 eBags: "Pack Your Bags 💼 " .

 Use your imagination, but try to keep it within 24-50 characters as long as long subject lines are cut by email clients and users may not see it full.
 That’s why you should better use short subject lines and add some preheader to it.

 2. Let the stereotypes work for you

-A vast majority of people associate school with lessons, a desk, a blackboard with copies written all over it with some chalk.
+The vast majority of people associate school with lessons, desk, blackboard with copies written all over it with chalk.
 Why not make it the main ingredient of the entire back to school email like the TOMS did?
 They used the fonts with the effect of copy on the blackboard.

 As we can see, the marketers worked pretty hard on the Fall sales for a wide variety of prospects.
 The edge of the email was the company prepared a good value proposition not only for “schoolchildren” but for almost all members of the family.
 It goes without saying that at any age we love bragging about our new clothes.